kapena/FlexyBoxes/README.md

 # Flex Box
 [Flexy box](https://github.com/kapena/FlexyBoxes/blob/master/flexyBox.mdown) is a document I created with notes and demos that I used to learn the concepts of the Flexible Box layout.
 I referenced all the sources listed bellow.
-Feel free to read my notes and try the demos!
-Also I'm evn more open to feedback so feel even more free to critique my notes!

-Most of the information in my notes is from [Dive into flex box](http://bocoup.com/weblog/dive-into-flexbox/).
-This is a great reference with lots of examples to play with.
-Thanks Bocoup for writing such an awesome post!

 Another really cool post that helped me with flex box is [a visual guide to flexbox layout.](https://scotch.io/tutorials/a-visual-guide-to-css3-flexbox-properties) This article has great visuals on flex box concepts and syntax.